michaelbragagnolo/MasterThesis/README.md

 <div align="center">

-# Class-Incremental Continual Learning approaches for resource-constrained devices
+# Class-Incremental Continual Learning methods for resource constrained devices
 </div>
 Repository that is intended to keep track of my thesis work and that contains all the reference material and the scripts developed to this end.

-### Overleaf project
-Draft of the final dissertation (ongoing): [Thesis-Overleaf project](https://www.overleaf.com/read/cxcxbjznmrxx)

 ### Outline
 1. Introduction